mekyas/machine_learning_projects/cifar10/README.md

 ## Getting Started

-The jupyter notebook contains the development of the model.<br>
+The jupyter notebook contains the development of the model.
 The `autoencoder_classifier.py` containes python script to train and test the model and the `extract_cifar10.py` is used to extract images from the CIFAR10 database.<br>
 First you need to extract the [CIFAR10 database](https://www.cs.toronto.edu/~kriz/cifar.html).
 The dataset is divided into five training batches and one test batch, each with 10000 images.
 The test batch contains exactly 1000 randomly-selected images from each class.<br>
 Before using this data we need to transform the data into images with shape (32, 32, 3) and save the images of each class in a separate folder.